plone/plone.recipe.zope2instance/README.rst

 zeo-client-cache-size
   Set the size of the ZEO client cache.
 Defaults to '128MB'.
 The ZEO cache is a disk based cache shared between application threads.
-It's stored inside the directory designated by the `TMP` environment variable.
+It is stored either in temporary files or, in case you activate persistent cache files with the option `client` (see below), in the folder designated by the `zeo-var` option.

 zeo-client-client
   Set the persistent cache name that is used to construct the cache filenames.
-This enabled the ZEO cache to be persisted.
+This enables the ZEO cache to persist across application restarts.
   Persistent cache files are disabled by default.

 zeo-client-blob-cache-size
   Set the maximum size of the ZEO blob cache, in bytes.
 If not set, then